smalos/nuBuilder4-Code-Library/codelib/edit_upload_display_image/README.md

 ## Edit Screen: Upload an Image an Display it

-This snippet is going to show how to upload an image and display it in the Browse and Edit Screen.
-The image is displayed in its original size (Only in the Edit screen)
+This snippet is going to show how to upload an image to the database and display it on the Browse and Edit Screen.
+The image is shown in its original size (Only in the Edit screen)

 <p align="left">
   <img src="screenshots/upload_display_image.png">